In 2021, the paper tracks were “Playing with Tensions.”

 SDA Publications Ladder*

-The papers are part of the SDA publication ladder, used consistently for all RSD symposia.
+RSD papers are peer-reviewed and guided by the annual scientific committee.
+Thus, they are automatically part of the SDA publication ladder, used consistently for all RSD symposia.
 It has also led to special issues of SHE Ji Journal of Design, Economics, and Innovation, FORMakademisk Research Journal of Design and Design Education, and several interdisciplinary journals and publications.

 - Submission and peer review of abstracts